bluemix/bluemix.github.io-source/source/music/index.md

 ### <center>♯ 🎼 🎶 🎹 🎵</center>

+### Here are the music that I liked and what was I doing

+{% blockquote August 15th, 2017  %}
+When I created users, snippets and tags CRUD REST in Expose and Ktor for Hawajes.
+{% youtube CZXLLMbJdZ4 %}
+{% endblockquote %}

 {% blockquote August 3rd, 2017  %}
 Publishing my new blog on http://bluemix.me 🙂

 {% youtube z9BPMjL44Aw %}
 {% endblockquote %}

-### Here are the music that I liked and what was I doing

 {% blockquote August 2nd, 2017  %}